Jawani Phir Nahi Ani 2

 Jawani Phir Nahi Ani 2 (lit.
-'Youth won't come again 2'), sometimes abbreviated as JPNA 2, is a 2018 Pakistani romantic comedy film, directed by Nadeem Baig and written by Vasay Chaudhry.
+'Youth won't come again 2'), sometimes abbreviated as JPNA 2, is a 2018 Pakistani Urdu-language romantic comedy film, directed by Nadeem Baig and written by Vasay Chaudhry.
 It is a joint venture of Salman Iqbal Films, Humayun Saeed and Shahzad Nasib's Six Sigma Plus, and Jerjees Seja's ARY Films.
-It is sequel to the 2015 film Jawani Phir Nahi Ani, and the second installment in Jawani Phir Nahi Ani film series.
+It is a sequel to the 2015 film Jawani Phir Nahi Ani, and the second installment in Jawani Phir Nahi Ani film series.
 The cast includes Humayun Saeed, Ahmed Ali Butt, Vasay Chaudhry, Uzma Khan and Sarwat Gillani all of whom reprise their roles from previous film, along with Fahad Mustafa, Kubra Khan, and Mawra Hocane who join the franchise.

 After success of the first film, its sequel was soon confirmed in January 2016.
 The film was officially announced in February 2017.
 After plot changes and other delays, filming finally began on 8 November 2017.
 Filming commenced in Istanbul, Turkey & Dubai, United Arab Emirates Filming wrapped up on 7 May 2018.

 The film premiered on 19 August at CineStar IMAX Lahore, and on 20 August at Nueplex Cinemas, in DHA, Karachi.
 It was released on Eid al-Adha, 22 August 2018.
-It grossed 331,000 USD worldwide, making it the second-highest-grossing Pakistani film worldwide, as well as the highest-grossing film ever at the Pakistani box office at the time of release.
+It grossed US$331,000 worldwide, making it the second-highest-grossing Pakistani film worldwide, as well as the highest-grossing film ever at the Pakistani box office at the time of release.
 The film received critical praise for its direction, screenplay, and the performances of the cast.
-A sequel titled, JPNA 3 is currently in development.
+A sequel titled, Jawani Phir Nahi Ani 3 is currently in development and is scheduled to be released in 2026.